DiamondLightSource/rootfs/docs/extras.rst

 `nano`
     Web page: http://www.nano-editor.org/

     Small editor.
 It's probably best to stick with `vi` from busybox.
+A canonical example of a simple build that just works.

 `nfs-utils`
     Web page: http://linux-nfs.org and http://nfs.sourceforge.net